DOING NOTHING MAY BE A VERY GOOD OPTION

 Between cups of mulled wine at Kirk’s excellent Christmas party earlier this week, I told Kirk about the wonders of Ohio’s recreational use statute.
 Sledding seemed to me to be the type of recreational activity that should be covered by § 1533.181 of the Ohio Revised Code.
 Naturally, my interest was piqued, and unsurprisingly, I found that the question had already been asked and answered in court.

-Logan Hill, for example, has a water hazard, a creek which is easily reached by the faster sleds.
-Many is the kid who has had to bail out just before his or her sled topples over the bank into the thin ice and cold water.
-If Logan Hill were an amusement park attraction, with the creek being a feature rather than a bug, you can be sure that liability for damaged sleds and injured kids resulting from crashing into the creek would attach to the park operator.
+Logan Hill, for example, has a water hazard, a creek that is easily reached by the faster sleds.
+Many kids have had to bail out just before sleds topple over the bank into the thin ice and cold water.
+Suppose Logan Hill were an amusement park attraction, with the creek being a feature rather than a bug.
+In that case, you can be sure that liability for damaged sleds and injured kids resulting from crashing into the creek would attach to the park operator.
 But because it is a natural feature of Logan’s Hill, users are the captains of their own ship.

-Or say Kirk used the dozer to dig a 10-feet deep pit just before the creek, in order to stop sleds before reaching the water, and Johnny and Judy run their toboggan into the hole?
+Or say Kirk used the dozer to dig a 10-feet deep pit just before the creek to stop sleds before reaching the water, and Johnny and Judy run their toboggan into the hole?

 In a case like that, the liability issue is murkier.
-When it comes to the hill, doing nothing to alter or repair its natural conditions – even if the alteration makes perfect sense – might not just be an option, it might be a better option.
+When it comes to the hill, doing nothing to alter or repair its natural conditions – even if the alteration makes perfect sense – might not just be an option, but even perhaps a better option.

 Combs v.
 Ohio Dep’t of Natural Resources (2016), 146 Ohio St. 3d 271.
 Richard Combs was celebrating his birthday at Indian Lake State Park, which is open to the public without an admission charge.
 He spent the night fishing and early the next morning walked to Pew Island, where the fishing is better.
 As Rich walked across the causeway to Pew Island, Jerry Leeth, an ODNR employee, was using a boom mower to cut weeds and brush along the lakeshore.
 One of the mower blades threw a rock that struck Rich in the eye and face and caused serious injuries.